 The governor of Kentucky, Matt Bevins, just passed a bill in my home state that says that it is a requirement to show women the ultrasound of the fetus before the abortion.
 For one, that is a waste of money using an ultrasound, but it is also unethical.
 Another terrible policy passed was to ban abortions after 20 weeks.
+Days into 2017, my home state has passed egregious bills to reverse progress in human rights.
+The same people that want to separate church and state for the purposes of avoiding taxing their churches are the same people that want to impose their religious ideologies into state politics.
+But the right wing politicians not only use their religion to justify violating human rights, they use highly offensive myths that perpetuate misconceptions about abortion and people that need abortions.
 Here, I will discuss the ways politicians and people use their misconceptions to argue against a person's right to make decisions about their own body.
-Below is a list of myths about abortions that need everyone needs to know.
+Below is a list of myths about abortions that everyone needs to know.

 There is a misconception that abortion is a sad and disheartening moment for a woman.
 Of course that may be true for some, but generally abortion is for those who are in desperate need and are thankful to have the procedure done when it's over.
 There is an assumption that people will regret an abortion, and recently with the anti-abortion march this year there were people at the march that stated they regretted their decision, but most do not regret this decision.
 There is much ignorant rhetoric by the anti-choice groups, and one of those is the view that abortion is "baby killing."
 A baby and a fetus are different where the baby has been birthed and is living outside of the mother, while a fetus is more like a 'thing' that is developing because of the mother.
 Therefore the fetus is part of the person and they should be the only one to make the decisions about their body.